 Can I read some student reviews?
 Certainly!
 Here is a link to our reviews and testimonials page.

 Who teaches the course?
-What are his/her credentials?
+What are their credentials?
 Right now and for the foreseeable future, I teach the course.
 I also wrote the content for it and developed it.
 My name is Dr. Brooke Shriner.
-I am a licensed clinical psychologist by profession and I have been teaching psychology online at a variety of academic institutions for over 11 years.
-Currently, I teach online for four institutions of higher education in addition to teaching OT 101 and OnRamp.
+I am a licensed clinical psychologist by profession and I have been teaching psychology online at a variety of academic institutions for over 12 years.
+Currently, I teach online for five institutions of higher education in addition to teaching OT 101 and OnRamp.
 I taught professional development in distance education courses for a company called The Learning House, Inc. for many years and, in a separate role – of subject matter expert – at this same company, I developed and wrote the content for nearly an entire online undergraduate psychology program.
 In my role at AdjunctWorld, I’ve been finding and uploading jobs, helping schools find online adjuncts who fit their requirements, interacting with our community and supporting their job search efforts, and creating professional development opportunities for going on 6 years.